SSHRC Doctoral Fellowships

 • Relevant training, such as academic training, lived experience and traditional teachings

-• Research experience and achievements relative to the applicant’s stage of study, lived experience and knowledge systems
+• Demonstration of ability and potential to carry out proposed research relative to the stage of study, lived experience and knowledge systems

 • Quality of contributions and extent to which they advance the field of research.
 Contributions can include publications, patents, reports, posters, abstracts, monographs, presentations, creative outputs, knowledge translation outputs, community products, etc.